codingMustache/codingMustache/README.md

 ## Joke of the Day

-In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+Why didn’t the skeleton cross the road?
+Because he had no guts.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. .gif
+ 1. 1999
- 2. .jpeg
+ 2. 2005
- 3. .svg
+ 3. 2002
- 4. .png
+ 4. 2008

 <details>
   <summary>Answer</summary>
-  .svg
+  2005
 </details>